The Journey

 Joe Toya

-Start off with a roll call
+Start out with a roll call

 Of things left undone